Dr.

 professional director (1917-8).
 He served with the B.E.F. in

-was made lieutenant-colonel in June 1918 and colonel later in the
+He was made lieutenant-colonel in June 1918 and colonel later in

-of shock in operations.
-Realizing that any strong emotion, such as
+and of shock in operations.
+Realizing that any strong emotion,

-fear before operation, produced shock, he attempted to allay dread
+such as fear before operation, produced shock, he attempted to

-by psychic suggestion, also endeavouring to prevent the subjective
+allay dread by psychic suggestion, also endeavouring to prevent

-shock which affects the patient, even when under general
+the subjective shock which affects the patient, even when under

-cocaine for several days, if necessary, before operating.
-Thus
+region with cocaine for several days, if necessary, before

 Crile is the author of A Mechanistic View of War and Peace,